Reviewing Greenbrook TMS (GBNH) & The Competition

-Greenbrook TMS (NASDAQ: GBNH) is one of 28 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Greenbrook TMS to related businesses based on the strength of its risk, institutional ownership, dividends, profitability, earnings, analyst recommendations and valuation.
+Greenbrook TMS (NASDAQ: GBNH) is one of 28 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Greenbrook TMS to related businesses based on the strength of its profitability, institutional ownership, analyst recommendations, risk, dividends, earnings and valuation.

-This is a breakdown of current ratings and recommmendations for Greenbrook TMS and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for Greenbrook TMS and its peers, as provided by MarketBeat.

 |Sell Ratings